iliebabcenco/my-telegram-bot/README.md

 # Ruby Telegram Bot

-I did this project for learning purposes as a capstone project from Microverse after completing Ruby curriculum.
+I did this project for learning purposes as a capstone project from Microverse after completing the Ruby curriculum.
-Ut us a Telegram bot for playing Tic-Tac-Toe game.
+Ut us a Telegram bot for playing the Tic-Tac-Toe game.

 ## Description